jtsage/jtsage-datebox/docs/doc/8-0-pack.md

 There is a gem created by Guidecase available on <a href="https://github.com/Guidecase/jquery_mobile_datebox-rails">GitHub</a>

-# require.js / backbone.js
+# require.js

-Operation with this pair of packages is supported.
-Please take a look at the <a href="../3rd/backbonerequire/">demo</a>.
+There is a build of DateBox with AMD bindings.
+Take a look at the <a href="../3rd/backbonerequire/">demo</a>.